-An “Arabian-Nightish” gift to Yale is what Clarence Day, the author
+An “Arabian-Nightish” gift to Yale is what Clarence Day, the

-the brainchild of his Yale classmate, Alexander
+The Club was the brainchild of his Yale classmate, Alexander

 Smith Cochran, Class of 1896, who in 1911 donated a house, a

 English literature to found it.
 Its modest purpose was to

-provide a forum for undergraduate discussions on
+provide a forum for undergraduate discussions on literature,

-environment for social and intellectual interaction between junior and
+for social and intellectual interaction between junior and

 senior members of the University. read more